dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ---

-### Create a New ASP.NET Core project with Visual Studio
+Alternatively, you can create a New ASP.NET Core project with Visual Studio:

 * In Visual Studio, create a New Web Application Project.
 * Select **ASP.NET Core 2.0**.
 The following image show **.NET Core** selected, but you can select **.NET Framework**.